 |Weight||68kg (10st 9lb)|

 Lydia’s first rugby experience was at the age of 11 in the South Staffordshire Tag tournament for Blakeley Heath Primary School.
 She later attended Ounsdale High in Wombourne and King Edward VI College in her home town of Stourbridge.
 She played for the local club, based in Stourton, from 2004-06 and appeared at age group level for Worcester before stepping up to the senior squad at Sixways three years ago.
-She said: “Tom Cowdale, an England Deaf player, is my coach and mentor, along with my father Keith, who played National League basketball and ran for Birchfield Harriers.
-I have also been inspired by Worcester’s coaches and first team squad provide her with all the inspiration she needs.
+She credits Tom Cowdale, an England Deaf player, as one of her mentors, along with father Keith, who played National League basketball and ran for Birchfield Harriers.
+The Worcester coaches and first team squad provide her with all the inspiration she needs.

-Last updated: April 5, 2013
+Last updated: October 21, 2013